MyMemoryChat/LLM_agent/prompt_template/USER_ANSWER/USER_ANSWER.md

     - Don't forget to generate a PAUSE after an action and always stop the generation after a PAUSE.
     - Don't put the answer between "```json ... ```"
     - When the task is complete and you generated a correct answer, you need to add "End" at the end of the completion to inform the program the task is finished.
+    - When giving a path to a picture, use the path given by the database!
+Don't make up one with the title of the image!

 -Example session-
     User: [<PIL.JpegImagePlugin.JpegImageFile image mode=RGB size=3024x4032 at 0x1F81C993010>,Person A went with person B to Y cafe.]